OstrowskiDev/old-school-youtube/README.md

 ## What exactly this extension does?
 This extension removes following elements from YouTube™ site:
 - shorts from: homepage, search results, video pages, channel pages, subscriptions page and history page.
-- premium content prompts from homepage.
+- prompts not related to videos form the homepage.

-This extension does not remove Shorts from menu and you will be still able to open shorts page and watch sorts there.
+This extension does not remove ability to watch Shorts.
+Only aims to give you decision when you want to watch them.
+Shorts can be watched in their respective page found in YouTube™ menu: top left part of the window, between main and subscriptions.

 ## Future features